MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     ![A screenshot](media/3e6c25f3ba1177aec9907807195a88cc.jpg)

-1. In the Address ID field, enter an ID for the company’s main address.
+1. In the Address ID field, enter an ID for the company's main address.

-2. Enter the company’s main address.
+2. Enter the company's main address.

     > [!NOTE]
-    > Skip the tax, user-defined and security fields for now; you’ll return to this window after you’ve set up additional options for your company and you can finish entering the other information then.
+    > Skip the tax, user-defined and security fields for now; you'll return to this window after you've set up additional options for your company and you can finish entering the other information then.
 The tax information you need to enter for your company differs depending on what countries or regions you do business in.
-In addition, you’ll need to set up tax details and tax schedules before assigning them to your company using the Company Setup window.
+In addition, you'll need to set up tax details and tax schedules before assigning them to your company using the Company Setup window.

 1. To enter addresses for additional locations, departments or contacts, choose the Address button to display the Company Addresses Setup window.